raulbh/timeoff-management-application/README.md

 ```
 Open http://localhost:3000/ in your browser.

+### Automated installation in GCP with Cloudbuild pipeline

+You can find the instructions [here](https://github.com/raulbh/timeoff-management-application/blob/master/infra/README.md)

 ## Run tests

 We have quite a wide test coverage, to make sure that the main user paths work as expected.